 Monochrome Apple Logo: 1998 – Present

-When Jobs returned to Apple in 1997, the company was bleeding money, and Jobs realised that the Apple logo could be leveraged to their advantage.
+When Jobs returned to Apple in 1997, the company was bleeding money, and Jobs realized that the Apple logo could be leveraged to their advantage.

 When Apple released their first ever iMac, the Bondi Blue, the logo was changed and its rainbow colours disregarded.

 Today, the company uses a more modernised flat “Minimal” Apple logo.
 The logo comes mainly in 3 colours; silver, white and black.

-Steve Jobs’s decision to hire Janoff, and go for a minimal styled logo (which is currently in fashion and may have started the “flat” logo craze) was another genius choice by the brilliant minded founder.
+Steve Jobs’s decision to hire Janoff, and go for a minimal style logo (which is currently in fashion and may have started the “flat” logo craze) was another genius choice by the brilliant minded founder.

 Despite the colour change, leaving the shape of the apple intact.
 Colour on the Apple logo will continue to define Apple products in the future.

-Janoff assesses colour changes on the Apple logo looks good from time to time.
+Janoff assesses colour changes on the Apple logo that look good from time to time.
 Every colour and line meets the objectives and in accordance with the current conditions.

 “Apple shape changed slightly from my original design in the early 1980s.
-Landor & Associates a branding firm based in San Francisco made the changes in late 1990s.
+Landor & Associates a branding firm based in San Francisco, made the changes in late 1990s.

-The slight makeover by Landor & Associates was because Landor used Macs running Adobe software, tools that Janoff did not have in 1977, to refine the logo making it more geometric, more symmetrical.
+The slight makeover by Landor & Associates was because Landor used Macs running Adobe software, tools that Janoff did not have in 1977, to refine the logo, making it more geometric, more symmetrical.

 In the technology industry, Janoff later worked on designs for the IBM and Intel.

-Rob Janoff himself likes a simple character logo design, Volkswagen, NBC, and FedEx.
+Rob Janoff himself likes simple character logo design, Volkswagen, NBC, and FedEx.
 He likes positive and negative space logos, where there will be something revealed there.

-Regardless of myths circulating about Apple logo, Apple’s design work of Janoff recognised as one of the most iconic corporate logo designs in the world and proven to survive for 37 years until 2014.
+Regardless of myths circulating about the Apple logo, Apple’s design work of Janoff recognised as one of the most iconic corporate logo designs in the world and proven to survive for 37 years until 2014.